gaulindm/FrancoUke/project_context.md

 path("FrancoUke/", include(("songbook.urls", "songbook"), namespace="francouke")),
 path("StrumSphere/", include(("songbook.urls", "songbook"), namespace="strumsphere")),
 Each version of the site uses the same songbook app, but templates and views adapt based on the active site_name.

+## Multi-site Editing Logic Update (2025-07-16)

+### Summary
+We have removed the previous restriction that prevented editing songs across site namespaces (e.g., FrancoUke vs. StrumSphere).

+### Changes:
+- Songs can now be edited regardless of `site_name` in the URL.
+- The `site_name` value on the `Song` model is preserved on save (it is no longer overwritten).
+- Redirects after song update now use the actual `Song.site_name`, ensuring correct namespace.
+- Navbar now dynamically shows:
+  - "Chansonnier FrancoUke" for FrancoUke
+  - "StrumSphere Songbook" for StrumSphere

+### Rationale:
+We needed editorial flexibility across sites while preserving content ownership and context integrity.

+### Next Steps:
+- Consider adding a context processor for global `site_name`
+- Monitor for accidental cross-site edits in logs (optional)

+🎉 This update simplifies UX and improves cross-site workflow dramatically.

 ## July 14:
 Added chord definition and support for guitalele